 Chronic musculoskeletal pain is most often caused by habitual misuse of the body.
-Over time, we develop habitual patterns in our posture and movement that can lead to tightness, pain and even structural damage.
-(To learn about how we develop these habitual patterns and how Somatics relieves chronic pain, please go to the How does Somatics work? page.)
+Over the course of our lifetime, we develop habitual patterns in our posture and movement that can lead to tightness, pain and even structural damage.

 For example, a movement pattern in which the knees are misused repeatedly will usually first result in pain due to muscle tightness or tendonitis (inflammation of the tendons).
 If the misuse continues, cartilage could be worn away and tendons and ligaments could be torn.
 This damage to the structure of the knee would be entirely due to the way that the person is habitually moving, and is entirely avoidable.

 Western medicine tends to focus on symptoms when classifying and recommending treatment for chronic pain conditions, as opposed to examining and addressing the underlying causes.
 Chronic pain treatments typically take the approach of managing symptoms and trying to fix the physical structure, when in reality the function – how we are using our bodies – is what needs to be addressed.

 Below is a list of chronic musculoskeletal pain conditions that Somatics can relieve, eliminate and prevent.
 Please read below for further explanation of the causes of chronic musculoskeletal pain conditions.